aniass/Data-Science-Portfolio/README.md

 ### [Market Basket analysis](https://github.com/aniass/Market-basket-analysis)

-The project concerns market basket analysis and product recomendation by using the association methods.
+The project concerns market basket analysis and product recommendation by using the association methods.
 We have build model by using the Apriori algorithm to products recomendation based on our data.
 - **Models used:** Apriori algorithm.
 - **Keywords**: product recomendation, data analysis, python, MLxtend.